 Growing lettuce in your garden is truly a great idea.
-Lettuce is very delicious and it’s going to be nice to be able to utilize fresh ingredients for homemade salads.
+It’s delicious and it’s going to be nice to be able to utilize fresh ingredients for your homemade salads.

-You do your best to care for the lettuce so that it will be ready to harvest when the time is right.
+You do your best to care for it so that it’ll be ready to harvest when the time is right.
 Sadly, there are pests that can throw everything into question.

 Many gardeners wind up having problems with aphids bothering their lettuce.
-If you have noticed aphids in your gardens recently, then you might be wondering how you can get rid of them.
+If you’ve noticed aphids in your garden recently, you might be wondering how you can get rid of them.

-Read on to learn about aphid control methods that work like a charm.
-This will allow you to solve your aphid problems without it being a big deal at all.
+Read on to learn about aphid control methods that work like a charm to keep your plants growing healthy.

 Aphids Can Devastate Your Lettuce

 You should know that aphids can be a very big problem for your garden.
-If you don’t take care of the situation, then aphids might wind up devastating your lettuce.
+If you don’t take care of the situation, they might wind up devastating your lettuce.

 Aphids feed on plants by piercing their leaves with their mouths and sucking out plant juices.
 Lettuce is a very juicy type of plant, and this means that aphids are attracted to it.